emmegamma/PyGwy-repo/README.md

   - this can be useful when searching recursively for a specific image or set of images, e.g. an overview for a presentation/publication or all images of - say - defects available, to collect them in one place for a later check
 - Customize output (print filename, setpoint, size/speed, etc.)

-It uses package [quantities](https://pypi.org/project/quantities/) to convert units, though it can probably be scraped out.
-Note that `pip` seemingly tries to install v.0.13 which doesn't install, so I suggest trying v.
-0.12:

-`python -m pip install quantities==0.12`

 The first part of the file contains the options/customizations available, with comments that should make them understandable:
 ```
 ### Folder and filetype ###